travis-ci/docs-travis-ci-com/blog/_posts/2013-11-25-appfog-and-s3-deployment.md

 ---
-title: "Appfog and S3 support"
+title: "Deploy to AppFog and S3!"
 author: Aaron Hill
 created_at: Mon Nov 25 2013 15:15:00 EST
 layout: post
 permalink: blog/2013-10-24-appfog-and-s3-deployment
 ---

-Following in the wake of PyPI and NPM support, we're happy to announce support for deploying to Appfog and Amazon S3!
+Following in the wake of PyPI and NPM support, we're happy to announce support for deploying to AppFog and Amazon S3!

-# Deploying to Appfog
+# Deploying to AppFog

 Getting started is easy.
-Sign up for an account with [Appfog](http://appfog.com), and create an app.
+Sign up for an account with [AppFog](http://appfog.com), and create an app.

 Once your app is set up, simply add the following to your `.travis.yml`: